Sheryl Emmons

 How can counselling help me?

-When you come in, you'll have the chance to talk or express your feelings and emotions with a friendly, trained therapist.
-I'm here to listen and support you without any judgment or criticism.
-I can help you explore your feelings and thought processes, guiding you to uncover your own solutions to whatever’s on your mind.
-Just a heads up, I usually won’t give direct advice or tell you what to do—it's all about helping you find your own way!
+In our sessions, you’ll have a safe space to express your thoughts and emotions with a trained, friendly therapist.
+I’m here to listen without judgment or criticism.
+Together, we’ll explore your feelings and thought processes, helping you uncover your own solutions.
+I don’t give direct advice; my role is to support you in finding your own path.

-I have a sliding scale for fees, with a minimum payment of £60.
-You are also welcome to choose a higher amount if you feel it aligns better with your budget.
+I offer a sliding scale, with a minimum fee of £60.
+You’re welcome to choose a higher amount if it better suits your budget.

-What if I am having a really bad day and I do not feel like attending ?
+What if I’m having a bad day and don’t feel like attending?

 Training, qualifications & experience